-- Dial-up connection: Your computer is plugged into a telephone wall jack using a telephone cable. - High-speed DSL or cable modem connection: Your computer is plugged into a special modem you get from an ISP using an Ethernet cable. - AirPort Extreme wireless connection: Your computer is connected wirelessly to the Internet using an AirPort Extreme Base Station. - Local area network (LAN): Your computer is plugged into a LAN using an Ethernet cable.
+- Dial-up connection: Your computer is plugged into a telephone wall jack using a telephone cable (with computers that include a modem). - High-speed DSL or cable modem connection: Your computer is plugged into a special modem you get from an ISP using an Ethernet cable. - AirPort Extreme wireless connection: Your computer is connected wirelessly to the Internet using an AirPort Extreme Base Station or AirPort Express. - Local area network (LAN): Your computer is plugged into a LAN using an Ethernet cable.
 This type of connection is usually used in the workplace.

-Before you connect to the Internet:
+Before You Connect to the Internet